ropensci-archive/learngganimate/ease_aes.md

 > transitions.

 I like to think of ease describing the *acceleration* of our transition.
 Should it have a constant speed?
-Should it speed up, or slow down?
+Should it speed up or slow down?
 Or should it bounce around?
 We can control this using this component of `gganimate`.

 There are **two** components to the `ease_aes` function, which are drawn from the `tweenr` package.
-They are
+They are:

   - The name of the easing function to display: `ease`
   - And the modifier for said `ease` function, in the form of `-in`, `-out`, or `-in-out`.

-Each `ease_aes()` command requires the ease function AND the modifier, *except* for the special case of the `linear` function (explained later).
+Each `ease_aes()` command requires the ease function AND the modifier, *except* for the special case of the `linear function`.

 ## The `ease` function

 The ease function controls the *shape* of the acceleration.
-For example, `linear` will produce a constant speed for the transition, whereas `bounce` will provide a bouning effect\!
+For example, `linear` will produce a constant speed for the transition, whereas `bounce` will provide a bouncing effect\!

 A list of the easing functions can be found [here](https://www.rdocumentation.org/packages/tweenr/versions/0.1.5/topics/display_ease),